 The solid brass handle and handle helper assure the easy, burn-free transport of the pot when heated.
 At a fraction of the cost of the Mauviel model, this is a fantastic copper option for the discerning fudge chef.

-Circulon Genesis Hard-Anodized Saucepan
+Circulon Radiance Hard-Anodized Saucepan

 For the budget-conscious fudge chef, the Circulon Genesis Hard-Anodized Saucepan is a dependable, affordable alternative to its more cosmopolitan, copper counterparts.
 This saucepan features the same high, straight sides as the more expensive competition.